 F1 Score vs ROC AUC vs Accuracy vs PR AUC: Which Evaluation Metric Should You Choose?

-PR AUC and F1 Score are very robust evaluation metrics that work great for many classification problems but from my experience more commonly used metrics are Accuracy and ROC AUC.
+PR AUC and F1 Score are very robust evaluation metrics that work great for many classification problems, but from my experience, the most commonly used metrics are accuracy and ROC AUC.
 Are they better?
 Not really.
-As with the famous “AUC vs Accuracy” discussion: there are real benefits to using both.
+As with the famous “AUC vs. accuracy” discussion, there are real benefits to using both.
 The big question is when.

 There are many questions that you may have right now: